groupdocs-merger/GroupDocs.Merger-Docs/net/developer-guide/merge/word.md

 }
 ```

+## How to merge DOCX streams

+Please read the following article: [How to correctly merge DOCX streams]({{< ref "merger/net/getting-started/use-cases/how-to-correctly-merge-documents-using-csharp.md" >}})

 ### Code Examples

 Please find more [use-cases and complete C# sources](https://docs.groupdocs.com/merger/net/showcases/) of our backend and frontend examples and try them for free!